Temp1231112/BStf/untitled.md

 Now feeling tense, excitement, adrenaline reforming my mind and preparedness… I let the word burst out from my mouth, depicting the whole thing and what I think about it, “Fuck!”

-And I start approaching the four men, now standing and observing their surrounding, them standing just a few meters from the little dunes area and the fence around it, next to the safeguards little wooden cabin…
+And I start approaching the four men, now standing and observing their surrounding, them standing just a few meters from the little dunes area and the fence around it, next to the lifeguards little wooden cabin…

-I take my sight a bit aside from them, repeating myself, swearing the whole thing on my mind, thinking that this must be some bad luck scenario now.
+I take my gaze a bit away from them, repeating to myself, swearing the whole time in my mind, thinking that this must be some bad luck scenario now.
 Hot red alarming bells are rising the chances it being a “bad luck case”.

 “Fuck!
-I say again, starting to walk towards to the boardwalk on the beach, leading in or out, in this case passing by the four men.
-I step on the boardwalk, look down, peak them, still swearing on my mind, but feeling now adrenaline affirming my determination.
+I say again, starting to walk towards to the boardwalk on the beach, going between people, in this case passing by the four men.
+I step on the boardwalk, look down, peak them, still swearing in my mind, but now feeling the adrenaline affirming my determination.

 “Fuck, whatever it is, I’ll take this call.”